reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

     }
 }
 ```
+With `@Cacheable` we have marked method `getProduct` of the `ProductService` and `getUser` of `UserService` to be cached.
+Both methods are simply retrieving entities from the database.

-We have specified the cache name in `@CacheConfig` annotation.
+One important requirement of the `@Cacheable` annotation is the cache name which is provided via `@CacheConfig` annotation.
+`@CacheConfig` is used in case we have used multiple Spring Cache annotations in the class and all them have some common configuration.
+In our case that is cache name.

-Clusters of the same name need to exist in the ElastiCache:
+Now, the Spring Cloud AWS requires clusters of the same name as cache names to exist in the ElastiCache:

 ![ElastiCache Clusters](/assets/img/posts/spring-elasticache-redis/cache-clusters.png)